fboes/blogophon/docs/markdown.md

 ![Blogophon -](blogophon.png) Markdown
 ========

-All Blogophon articles are written in [Markdown](https://daringfireball.net/projects/markdown/syntax).
+All Blogophon articles are written in [Github Flavored Markdown](https://github.github.com/gfm/) .
 For creating a new article use the `blogophon` command menu or see the [instructions for manual operations](manual.md).

 At the beginning of each Markdown file you can add an optional [YAML front matter](https://jekyllrb.com/docs/frontmatter/) section for meta information.
 A typical Blogophon-Markdown document may look like this: